the-bionic/sezzle-js/widget-options.md

   * Xpath formats
     * Same as `targetXPath`

-  `priceElementClass` (optional)
-  Class to the price element.
-This option is used instead of `targetXPath` to make the integration simple.
-You can pass this as a class of your choice else it defaults to `sezzle-price-element`.
-If you have `just one` element in your page with this class added to it(which should be the price element), the system would pick up price using this.
-  * Type - `string`
-  * Default - `sezzle-price-element`

-  `sezzleWidgetContainerClass` (optional)
-  Class to the element in which you want to render the sezzle widget.
-This option is used instead of `renderToPath` to render the sezzle widget simply.
-This is supposed to be used with `priceElementClass`.
-You can pass this as a class of your choice else it defaults to `sezzle-widget-container`.
-You should have one element in your page which has this as a class and then the system would render the widget in that element.
-  * Type - `string`
-  * Default - `sezzle-widget-container`

   `altVersionTemplate`(optional)
   This is used to change the text of the widget and also change the arrangement of text, logo and the know more url within the widget.
 Example, `or 4 interest-free payments with %%price%% %%logo%% %%link%%` will render the default widget. `price`, `logo` and `link` within `%% %%` can be put in different places in the string to change arrangement of each of them.
   * Type - `string`